imitelis/Birth_Query_Network/README.md

   *  Admin user: { "username": "administrator", "password:" "verystrongpassword" }
   *  Average joe: { "username": "goodcitizen", "password": "veryoriginalpassword" }
   *  After logging, retrieve the access token and begin exploring the endpoints
-  *  Do not forget to add the access token and admin_secret for the admin privileges
+  *  You can retrieve token from the `/docs#` url route
+  *  Now it is not longer possible to manipulate queries or users from there
+  *  You can still use some tools such as Postman or Insomnia for the
   *  Create new query, comment on query, update query, and get data from bigquery

 ### Docker: